Feature request #9270

 So I suggest that if a raster map get's added, it should be added by default below the last vector layer to avoid this confusion.
 I know that with complex layer stacks this can also cause problems, but IMHO this can also happen with the current solution.

-Updated by Filipe Dias about 3 years ago
+Updated by Filipe Dias over 3 years ago

 I suggest this behaviour: if the user has selected a layer, then the newly added layer/raster should be added above or below.
 That way it would be possible to control where the new vector/raster is added.

-Updated by Giovanni Manghi about 3 years ago
+Updated by Giovanni Manghi over 3 years ago

 - Target version set to Future Release - Nice to have